Mac USB C Hub: The Ultimate Guide to Choosing the Best

 3 Anker Laptop Docking Station Dual Monitor, 8-in-1 USB C Hub, 4K Dual Monitor with 2 HDMI, 1 Gbps Ethernet Hub, 85W Power Delivery, SD Card Reader for MacBook Pro, XPS and More (Charger not Included) Check Anker Laptop Docking Station Dual Monitor, 8-in-1 USB C Hub, 4K Dual Monitor with 2 HDMI, 1 Gbps Ethernet Hub, 85W Power Delivery, SD Card Reader for MacBook Pro, XPS and More (Charger not Included) on Amazon

-While Wi-Fi is convenient, a wired Ethernet connection is undefeated for stability and speed.
-An Ethernet port is essential for anyone who needs a rock-solid internet connection for video conferencing, online gaming, or transferring large files from a network drive.
-Most hubs offer a standard Gigabit Ethernet (1Gbps) port, which is sufficient for most home and office networks.
+A wired Ethernet connection provides superior stability and speed compared to Wi-Fi, making it essential for video conferencing, online gaming, or transferring large files from a network drive.
+Most hubs offer a standard Gigabit Ethernet (1Gbps) port, sufficient for most home and office networks.
 Some premium hubs now feature 2.5Gbps Ethernet for even faster, future-proofed performance.

 The All-Important Connector: Power Delivery (PD)

-Power Delivery is arguably the most critical feature of any mac usb c hub.
-It allows you to charge your MacBook through the hub itself.
-You plug your MacBook’s USB-C charger into the hub’s designated PD input port, and the hub passes that power along to your laptop while simultaneously running all the other connected peripherals.
+Power Delivery (PD) is a critical feature, allowing you to charge your MacBook directly through the hub.
+You connect your MacBook’s USB-C charger to the hub’s designated PD input port, and the hub then passes power to your laptop while simultaneously operating all connected peripherals.
+Tech expert Johnathan Carter states, “Without Power Delivery, you’re forced to choose between charging your Mac and using your accessories.”

-Always choose a hub with a PD rating that meets or exceeds your MacBook’s requirement.
-Remember that the hub itself uses some power (typically 10-15W), so a hub with a 100W PD input will deliver about 85-90W to your Mac.
+Always check the wattage: MacBook Air models require around 30W, 13″ & 14″ MacBook Pro models need 67W or more, and 16″ MacBook Pro models demand at least 96W for optimal charging.
+Select a hub with a PD rating that meets or exceeds your MacBook’s requirements, remembering that the hub itself consumes 10-15W; a 100W PD input hub will deliver approximately 85-90W to your Mac.

 Thunderbolt vs. Standard USB-C Hubs: Do You Need the Extra Speed?